learning-zone/nodejs-basics/README.md

 ## Q. How Node.js read the content of a file?

 The "normal" way in Node.js is probably to read in the content of a file in a non-blocking, asynchronous way.
 That is, to tell Node to read in the file, and then to get a callback when the file-reading has been finished.
-That would allow us to hand several requests in parallel.
+That would allow us to handle several requests in parallel.

 Common use for the File System module: